sai-dev/sai/README.md

 SAI is derived from Leela Zero 0.17 + AutoGTP v18.

-This means SAI and Leela Zero engines share many similarities, but SAI brings its own features and specific settings as compared to Leela Zero.
+This means SAI and Leela Zero engines share many similarities, but SAI brings its own features and specific settings.

 The relevant papers are: